wexi/amforth-shadow/doc/source/UG/linux.rst

 Now you need access to an installed Atmel Studio 6 installation.
-Locate the program directory and copy the file :file:`avrasm2.exe` and the whole Appnotes2 directory into a newly created directory Atmel:
+Locate the program directory and copy the file :file:`avrasm2.exe` and the whole :file:`Appnotes2` directory into a newly created directory called :file:`Atmel`:

 .. code-block:: bash